 When working in cold weather conditions, the faster you can gather concrete strength data, the better.
-With a remote monitoring system, like SmartHub™, there is no need to visit the site to get this data, it is sent directly to your mobile device in real-time.
-You can set up the Hub and not have to worry about when you are going to get concrete strength data.
+With a remote monitoring system, like SmartHub, there is no need to visit the site to get this data, it is sent directly to your mobile device in real-time.
+After setting up the Hub, you won’t have to worry about scheduling time to gather concrete strength data.

 With the Hub’s smart alert system, users can set up notifications to let them know when their concrete has reached specific temperature gradients or strength thresholds.
 This critical information helps optimize project schedules and identify any problems with the curing process, such as a broken heater causing a drop in temperature.
 With the SmartHub remote monitoring system you can therefore quickly make decisions before they result in delays on your project, ensuring your jobsite is faster, safer, and more efficient.